-May 17 - May 21 Late Registration
+6 Week Session

+April 19 - June 26 Summer II Registration

+June 27 - July 5 Late registration

+July 4 Independence Day Holiday

-May 21 Payment due date.
+July 5 Payment due date.
 First installment is also due for payment plan students.

-July 5 Independence Day Holiday

-July 7 First day of classes
+July 6 First day of classes

-July 9 Last day to add a course
+July 8 Last day to add a course

-July 16 Last day to drop a course or withdraw without a "W"
+July 8 Last day to drop a course or withdraw without a "W"

-July 23 Last day to drop a course or withdraw with a "W"
+July 22 Last day to drop a course or withdraw with a "W"

+August 5 Second installment is due for payment plan enrolled students

-August 10 Last day of classes for Summer II
+August 9 Last day of classes for Summer II

+August 10 Final Examinations

+August 11 Last day to submit final grades

+August 12 Official close of the semester

+SUMMER III 2022 May 25 - August 12

+12 Week Session ,

+April 19 - May 15 Summer III Registration

+May 16 - May 24 Late registration

+May 24 Payment due date.
+First installment is also due for payment plan students.

+May 25 First day of classes

+May 27 Last day to add a course

+May 30 Memorial Day Holiday

+June 3 Last day to drop a course or withdraw without a "W"

+June 24 Second installment is due for payment plan enrolled students

+July 1 Last day to drop a course or withdraw with a "W"

+July 4 Independence Day Holiday

+August 9 Last day of classes for Summer III

-August 11 Final Examinations
+August 10 - August 11 Final Examinations

 August 12 Last day to submit final grades

-August 13 Official close of the semester

-SUMMER III 2021 - May 26 - August 13

-SUMMER III 2021 12 Week Session May 26 - August 13

-- May 26 - August 13 Summer III Registration

-12 Week Session

-12 Week Session April 19 - May 16 Summer III Registration

-12 Week Session April 19 - May 16 May 17 - May 21 Summer III Registration Late Registration Payment due date.
-First installment is also due for payment

-12 Week Session April 19 - May 16 May 17 - May 21 May 21 Summer III Registration Late Registration Payment due date.
-First installment is also due for payment plan students.

-12 Week Session April 19 - May 16 May 17 - May 21 May 21 May 26 Summer III Registration Late Registration Payment due date.
-First installment is also due for payment plan students.
-First day of classes

-12 Week Session April 19 - May 16 May 17 - May 21 May 21 May 26 May 28 Summer III Registration Late Registration Payment due date.
-First installment is also due for payment plan students.
-First day of classes Last day to add a course

-12 Week Session April 19 - May 16 May 17 - May 21 May 21 May 26 May 28 May 31 Summer III Registration Late Registration Payment due date.
-First installment is also due for payment plan students.
-First day of classes Last day to add a course Memorial Day Holiday

-August 10 Last day of classes for Summer III

-August 11 - August 12 Final Examinations

-August 13 Last day to submit final grades

-August 13 Official close of the semester
+August 12 Official close of the semester

-Late registration fee does not apply to new students
+\\Late registration fee does not apply to new students

-Graduation applications submitted after the deadline will incur a late fee.
+\ Graduation applications submitted after the deadline will incur a late fee, and students may not be able to participate in the commencement ceremony, if applicable